neuml/codequestion/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

+codequestion is a semantic search application for technical questions.

+![demo](https://raw.githubusercontent.com/neuml/codequestion/master/demo.gif)

-codequestion is a Python application that empowers users to ask coding questions directly from the terminal.
-Developers often have a web browser window open while they work and run web searches as questions arise.
+Developers typically have a web browser window open while they work and run web searches as questions arise.
 With codequestion, this can be done from a local context.
+This application executes similarity queries to find similar questions to the input query.

 The default model for codequestion is built off the [Stack Exchange Dumps on archive.org](https://archive.org/details/stackexchange).
-With the default model, codequestion runs locally, no network connection is required.
-The model executes similarity queries to find similar questions to the input query.
+Once a model is installed, codequestion runs locally, no network connection is required.

-An example of how codequestion works is shown below:

-![demo](https://raw.githubusercontent.com/neuml/codequestion/master/demo.gif)
+codequestion is built with Python 3.7+ and [txtai](https://github.com/neuml/txtai).

 ## Installation
 The easiest way to install is via pip and PyPI